phs/sauce/README.md

 Unlike Guice, Sauce expects the developer to reenter and eagerly load scopes explicitly, at their convenience.
 No reentrance or eager loading occurs implicitly.
 However, scopes are implicitly and always _entered_: scoped dependencies are always cached, and only created from the underlying bindings on cache miss.

-Scopes may be made thread-safe by supplying a locker type and a recursive lockable instance when creating the injector.
-Boost/thread's lock\_guard and recursive\_lock are suitable for this purpose.
+Scopes may be made thread-safe by supplying a locker type and a lockable instance when creating the injector.
+Boost/thread's `lock\_guard` and `mutex` are suitable for this purpose.

 ## Wishlist ##